guildxyz/guild-docs/guides/readme.md

   You will need Categories (Welcome/Community/Administrators) + Channels (gm/news/announcements) within these in your server.
 When you create your guild, you will be able to set which of your new roles get access to which of these categories or channels.\

 * **Adding the Guild.xyz bot:**\
   Paste an invite link to your server here to invite the _Guild.xyz bot_ to your server.
-It's the best if you choose a non-expiring link, but if you don’t know how to set that, no worries the _Guild.xyz bot_ will know what’s up.
+It's best to choose a non-expiring link, but if you don’t know how to set that, no worries the _Guild.xyz bot_ will know what’s up.

 ![Adding the Guild.xyz bot to your server](<../.gitbook/assets/image (7) (1) (1) (1).png>)